-Eva Sigurdardottir is a BAFTA nominated Film Producer and an Icelandic Academy Award winning Film Writer/Director/Producer, based between London and Reykjavik.
-Her latest project FRACTURES is an 8-part TV drama, which she directed, co-created and co-produced.
+Eva has recently directed block one of BBC3 series DOMINO DAY - the major new drama for BBC Three created and written by the BAFTA-nominated Lauren Sequeira, developed and produced by Fremantle’s Dancing Ledge Productions (The Responder) for the BBC.
+Her Icelandic series, FRACTURES, is an 8-part TV drama, which she directed, co-created and co-produced.
 The series was produced by Glassriver for Icelandic broadcaster RÚV and co-produced by Askja Films and Belgian group Lunanime, with co-financing from RÚV, DR, NRK, SVT, Yle, support from the Icelandic Film Centre, Screen Flanders Belgium, Nordisk Film & TV Fond and MEDIA.